koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

 This may sound obvious, but I think that the main difference is that **value-child actually cares about working hard.** Evaluation-child cares about evaluations.
 (See [here](/dont-align-agents-to-evaluations-of-plans#And-people-aren-t-grader-optimizers-either) if confused on the distinction.)
 To make evaluation-child work hard in the limit of intelligence, you have to _robustly ensure that max evaluations only come from working hard_.
 This sure sounds like a slippery and ridiculous kind of thing to try, like wrestling a frictionless pig.
 It should be no surprise you'll hit issues like [nearest unblocked strategy](https://arbital.com/p/nearest_unblocked/) in that paradigm.

 An agent which _does_ care about working hard will want to not think thoughts which lead to not working hard.
-In particular, reflective shard-agents can think about what to think, and thereby are convergently-across-values incentivized to steer clear of adversarial inputs to their own values.
+In particular, reflective shard-agents can think about what to think, and thereby are convergently (across values) incentivized to steer clear of adversarial inputs to their own values.

 ## Reflectively avoiding adversarial inputs to your thinking